downingbots/ALSET/README.md

   - Used ROS moveit to assume away much of the RL problem, only using RL for planning the final stage of grasping (e.g., lower straight down from above so only choosing final x/y and theta).
 The numerous RL papers on grasping often try to show that they are slightly faster than the previous state of the art.
 Really, who cares if one algorithm is slightly faster in computing x/y/theta when other real-world concerns like the time of moving the arm dominates?
 Provide more complex functionality instead.
   - Frequent calibration between robot camera and arm.
 Simple calibration didn't do very well across robots or across runs on same robot due to overheating or stressing of motors (e.g., pushing down too hard on tray).
   - Pretrained imagenet models provide some transfer learning for regular cameras, but this doesn't help for 3D cameras.
-  - Using OpenCV to evaluate state needed for RL is almost a difficult as solving the problem itself.
+  - Using OpenCV to evaluate state needed for RL is almost as difficult as solving the problem itself.
 For example,identifying the blocks and stacking them can be made easier by adding fiducials or sensors to blocks (blah... feels like cheating.)
   - Need to park arm so that it was away from tray so that state of objects on tray could be accurately assessed.

 Lesson from using the Jetson nano / Jetbot: